Routing

 Programmatic router

 As an alternative to the file-based router, Mastro also offers a programmatic router, which is similar to Express.js or Hono.
+If you want to stick to the default router, jump to the next chapter now.

-Modify the server.ts file in your project to something like the following.
+To try the programmatic router, modify the server.ts file in your project to something like the following.

 import { getParams } from "@mastrojs/mastro";

-import { Mastro } from "@mastrojs/mastro/server";
+import { Mastro } from "@mastrojs/mastro/server-programmatic";

 const fetchHandler = new Mastro()